All my life, I couldn’t wait to escape from Senigallia.

 I prefer serums because they tend to have higher concentrations of antioxidants, so they work better and faster.
 But you get bonus points if your moisturizer has its fair share of antioxidants, too.

-- Paula’s Choice Skin Recovery Super Antioxidant Concentrate Serum ($34.00): a gentler version of the serum above for very dry and sensitive skin.
-Available at Nordstrom.
+- Paula’s Choice Skin Recovery Super Antioxidant Concentrate Serum ($34.00): available at Dermstore, Look Fantastic and Paula’s Choice

 You can get your antioxidant fix in another way, too: eat them up.
 Antioxidants are everywhere in nature: